The term "law clerk" has a generic meaning. In particular, we recommend that you give the title to the student based on the following:

 Law Clerk: Paid position; no school credit.
 The student may be responsible for legal research and writing, and other related work.

 Summer Associate: Paid position; no school credit.
-These are positions Filled by 2Ls during the summer at large firms.
-Summer Associates are recruited in the fall of their 2L year, primarily via On-Campus Interviewing, Resume Collection, and Resume Direct Applications.
-Some firms offer summer associate programs for 1Ls; however, the majority of the positions are offered to second-year students.
+These are positions filled by 2Ls during the summer at large firms.
+Summer Associates are recruited in the fall of their 2L year, primarily via On-Campus Interviewing, Resume Collection, and Resume Direct applications.
+Some firms offer summer associate programs for 1Ls; however, the majority of the positions are offered to 2Ls.

 Intern: Unpaid position; no school credit.
-These positions are prevalent in the public sector (e.g., government agencies, public interest organizations).
+These positions are only allowed in the public sector (e.g., government agencies, public interest organizations) because of federal law.
 Interns perform work similar to that of a law clerk.

 Extern: Unpaid position; school credit.
-Similar to an intern, an extern would primarily work in the public and non-profit sector.
+An extern would primarily work in the public and non-profit sector and for companies.
 Those hired by judges (while in law school) would also be considered an extern.
 There are other opportunities for externships in other sectors, such as entertainment.
 For more information, please visit our Externship Program.

 The CSO has annual events/opportunities, which include (but are not limited to):